How To Block Calls from Private Numbers on Android

 - Open the dialer app on your phone.

-- Select the three dot menu icon in the top right.
+- Select the two dot menu icon in the top right.

 Even though the text is different, this setting will effectively block private numbers.
 If you know of friends or family who withhold their caller ID when calling, it might be a good idea to warn them you have this set up.